Met Gala: History

-The Met Gala was established in 1948 by fashion publicist Eleanor Lambert as a fundraiser for the newly founded Costume Institute to mark the opening of its annual exhibit.
-The first gala comprised a dinner, and tickets were 50 dollars each.
-Over the first few decades of its existence, the Gala was simply one of many annual benefits held for New York charitable institutions.
-Accordingly, the attendees of the early Galas comprised almost entirely members of New York high society or the city's fashion industry.
-From 1948 to 1971, the event was held at various Manhattan venues, including the Waldorf Astoria, Central Park, and the Rainbow Room.
+The Met Gala was established in 1948 by fashion publicist Eleanor Lambert as a fundraiser for the newly founded Costume Institute and to mark the opening of its annual exhibit.
+The first gala was a dinner, with tickets at 50 dollars each.
+Over the first few decades, the Gala was simply one of many annual benefits held for New York charitable institutions.
+The attendees were almost entirely members of New York high society or the city's fashion industry.
+From 1948 to 1971, the event was held at various prominent Manhattan venues, including the Waldorf Astoria, Central Park, and the Rainbow Room.

-When Diana Vreeland became consultant to the Costume Institute in 1972, the Gala began to evolve into a more global and glamorous affair, although one that was still aimed at the local New York high-societal set.
-The event started to become higher profile celebrity-oriented with attendees like Elizabeth Taylor, Andy Warhol, Bianca Jagger, Diana Ross, Elton John, Liza Minnelli, Madonna, Barbra Streisand, and Cher intermixing with the city's elite.
+When Diana Vreeland became consultant to the Costume Institute in 1972, the Gala began to evolve into a more global and glamorous affair, although one that was still aimed at New York's local high-societal set.
+The event became more celebrity-oriented with attendees like Elizabeth Taylor, Andy Warhol, Bianca Jagger, Diana Ross, Elton John, Liza Minnelli, Madonna, Barbra Streisand, and Cher intermixing with the city's other elite.
 It was during the Vreeland years that the Gala was first held at the Met and that Gala themes were introduced.

+Since 1948, the Met Gala has taken place consecutively each year, except in a handful of occasions: In the event's early years, it was not held in 1957.
+In 2000, the Gala and a planned Chanel retrospective were cancelled due to the death of the Costume Institute's Chief Curator Richard Martin, and in 2002, the Gala and exhibition were cancelled again out of respect for ongoing recovery efforts due to the September 11 attacks.
+In 2020, the Met Gala was not held due to the COVID-19 pandemic, and the opening of the exhibition About Time: Fashion and Duration was postponed.
+The Gala resumed in 2021, but took place in September rather than in May that year.

+Historically, the Oscars has been the representative showcase of glamor; however, by the early 2010s, new media, streaming platforms, and a cultural drift away from both network television and award shows converged to produce a perceived shift of the center of glamor from the Oscars to the Met Gala.